 As you head further round the island to the west coast, you get to Pirnmill.
 There is the Lighthouse Restaurant here (not tried it and but as of 2019 they don’t have vegan options, but one guest phoned ahead and the chef prepared a meal).
 If you continue on for a wee while (assuming you are driving) you’ll see signs for Cafe Thyme (at the Old Byre).
 OMG… they do these Turkish pizza type things (called Pides) and have vegan options.
 They taste fab.

 Continuing on you come to Machrie and Blackwaterfoot.
 We’re not too sure about eating options, but you can get soya milk in Kinloch Hotel in Blackwaterfoot, so it’s a good place to stop for a coffee and sit in the lounge staring a the sea.
-Blackwater Bakehouse is also in Blackwaterfoot (check the opening times!!!).
+Blackwater Bakehouse is also in Blackwaterfoot (check the opening times – and that the bread you’re buying is vegan, as some of it is not).

 Back over on the east side of Arran, and heading further south from Sannox and Corrie you get to Brodick.
 Next to Arran Aromatics (now called Arran Sense of Scotland) and Arran Ceramics there is a cafe called Janie’s Cafe, which do a vegan cake – YESSS!!!
 Go on – you could walk from our place (5 miles), walk off your vegan breakfast and then top yourself up with a cake!